Tiagoseraf1m/Tiagoseraf1m/README.md

 #  Hello, I'm Tiago Serafim 👋

 🎓 I'm currently studying *Computer Science*
-📚 At the moment, I'm learning the basics of *HTML, CSS, and JavaScript*
-🚀 I use GitHub to share my learning journey and projects
+📚 At the moment, I'm learning the basics of Java and exploring programming logic 🚀 I use GitHub to share my learning journey and projects

 ---